a11ce/aetherwiki/md-src/pax-centralis.md

 ## Governance

 The authority of Pax is divided into four offices: Diplomacy, Industry, Culture, and State.
 The heads of the offices are elected by delegates from member states every two years.
+Its law enforcement agency, the [[Pax Marshals Bureau]], is part of the Office of State, but command is traditionally shared between the offices.

 Since 433, an Oversight Council of 3 representatives from each member state supervise the application of Pax regulations.